 Be persistent.
 The most successful people made it because they tried again every time they failed.

 Don’t be too hard on yourself.
 Lower down your expectations.
 You are good enough, you just did not do one thing right.
 You can do it some other time.

-Do something to cheer you up – something which will engage you: listen to music, read a book, go see a friend, spend time doing your hobby, do sports.
+Do something to cheer you up – something which will engage you: listen to music, read a book, go see a friend, spend time doing your hobby, or do sports.

 Notice the small things and be thankful every day:

 Remember that you have something that others don’t.
 Repeat to yourself:

 After some time you will feel better and stronger because you have something valuable.

 Sports and physical exercise help your body get rid of negative feelings and relax.